Skip to content

 🚧 This document is in progress 🚧

-ZMBT utilizes an embedded functional programming language for the test data manipulation and matching, referred in the documentation simply as expressions.
+ZMBT utilizes an embedded functional programming language for the test data manipulation and matching, referred to in the documentation simply as expressions.

 Syntax